Skip to content

 Provincial election hopefuls who bailed at the last minute angered Burnaby parents who organized an all-candidates meeting focused on local education issues this week.

-The district parent advisory council, the voice of parents at local public schools, hosted the meeting Tuesday at Burnaby Central Secondary.
+The district parent advisory council, the voice of parents in the school district, hosted the meeting Tuesday at Burnaby Central Secondary.

 The event drew about 30 audience members and only four candidates running for seats in this month's provincial election: NDP incumbents Anne Kang (Burnaby Centre) and Janet Routledge (Burnaby North), and Green Party candidates Carrie McLaren (Burnaby South-Metrotown) and Tara Shushtarian (Burnaby East).